codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 For the *datatype* property, the possible values are `bool`, `enum`, `hidden`, `list`, and `string`.
 The default data type is `string`.
 Here are some explanations and examples for each data type:

 -	`bool`: Sometimes there are two options to choose from.
-Maybe you would rather have a bar graph over a pie chart, or maybe the color red over blue.
-The `bool` data type allows you to choose between two options, usually denoted true or false.
-This data type also allows you to duplicate the same gadget and enable your site to display the data side by side.
+For instance, maybe you would want an option between displaying or not displaying a graphic.
+The `bool` data type allows you to choose between these two options, usually denoted true or false.
+Also, this data type also allows you to duplicate the same gadget and enable your site to display the data side by side.
 Here is an example of a `<UserPref>` section using the `bool` data type for displaying an icon:

 		<UserPref name="myicon" display_name="Display Icon?" default_value="true" datatype="bool" />